jcarterlab/SJ-Training-Chatbot/README.md

 >     A basic algorithm was applied to find the most appropriate split points in the manual (~100)
 >
 >  **2) Summarization**
->     Any chunks deemed too long were shortened to 200 words with an OpenAI call to ChatGPT
+>     Any chunks deemed too long were shortened to 200 words with an API call to ChatGPT
 >
 >  **3) Edits**
 >     Iterative edits were made to a saved version of the text to improve the bot's performance